 2. File formats you can import into BigQuery

-Once you’ve created a dataset, it’s time to create a table inside of it.
-You have a few options here: you can create an empty table and fill it manually, upload a table from your device in one of the supported formats (such as CSV), import a table from Google Cloud Storage or Google Drive, or use the command line interface to import a table from Google Cloud Bigtable.
+Once you've created a dataset, it's time to create a table inside of it.
+You have a few options here: you can create an empty table and fill it manually, upload a table from your device in one of the supported formats (such as CSV), import a table from Google Cloud Storage or Google Drive, or use the same command line tool or interface to import a table from Google Cloud Bigtable.

 File formats which are supported in BigQurey are CSV, JSONL , Avro, Parquet, ORC, Google Sheets, and Cloud Datastore Backup.After that, all that's left is to fill your new table with data!
 Depending on your method of data entry (manually or via file), add in rows and columns as required until your table is complete.
 Once filled with data, your newly-created table will now appear in the list within the dataset that contains it.